finbourne/lusid-sdk-java/sdk/docs/TransactionPortfoliosApi.md

     TransactionPortfoliosApi apiInstance = new TransactionPortfoliosApi(defaultClient);
     String scope = "scope_example"; // String | The scope of the transaction portfolio.
     String code = "code_example"; // String | The code of the transaction portfolio.
 Together with the scope this uniquely identifies   the transaction portfolio.
     String effectiveAt = "effectiveAt_example"; // String | The effective datetime or cut label at which to retrieve the holdings of the transaction   portfolio.
 Defaults to the current LUSID system datetime if not specified.
     OffsetDateTime asAt = OffsetDateTime.now(); // OffsetDateTime | The asAt datetime at which to retrieve the holdings of the transaction portfolio.
 Defaults   to return the latest version if not specified.
     String filter = "filter_example"; // String | Expression to filter the result set.
 For example, to filter on the Holding Type, use \"holdingType eq 'p'\".
 For more information about filtering LUSID results, see https://support.lusid.com/knowledgebase/article/KA-01914.
     List<String> propertyKeys = Arrays.asList(); // List<String> | A list of property keys from the \"Instrument\", \"Holding\" or \"Portfolio\" domain to decorate onto   holdings.
 These must have the format {domain}/{scope}/{code}, for example \"Instrument/system/Name\" or \"Holding/system/Cost\".
     String quotesScope = "quotesScope_example"; // String | The scope containing the quotes with the FX rates used for currency conversion.
     String slice = "slice_example"; // String | When running LookThrough, define this slice as the root slice in the portfolio to look through from.
     String shareClass = "shareClass_example"; // String | When running LookThrough, use this along with the slice parameter to specify   the root share class in the slice in the portfolio to look through from.
 The slice parameter is a prerequisite   for this parameter to be valid. try {
-      VersionedResourceListOfPortfolioHolding result = apiInstance.lookThroughHoldings(scope, code, effectiveAt, asAt, filter, propertyKeys, quotesScope, slice, shareClass);
+      VersionedResourceListOfPortfolioHolding result = apiInstance.lookThroughHoldings(scope, code)
+            .effectiveAt(effectiveAt)
+            .asAt(asAt)
+            .filter(filter)
+            .propertyKeys(propertyKeys)
+            .quotesScope(quotesScope)
+            .slice(slice)
+            .shareClass(shareClass)
+            .execute();
       System.out.println(result);
     } catch (ApiException e) {
       System.err.println("Exception when calling TransactionPortfoliosApi#lookThroughHoldings");